Chakrabongse Bhuvanath

-Biography
+Early life and education

+The prince was sent to the Russian Empire in his teens, where he studied at the Page Corps and became an officer of His Majesty's Hussar Life Guards Regiment.

+Family

-The prince was sent to the Russian Empire in his teens, where he studied at the Page Corps.
-He returned to Siam with an honorary commission in a Hussar regiment and a wife, Catherine Desnitski from Lutsk (at that time part of the Russian Empire), whom he had married in 1906.
+He returned to Siam with a wife, Catherine Desnitski from Lutsk (at that time part of the Russian Empire, nowadays part of Ukraine), whom he had married in 1906.
 The Prince and his wife lived with their son, Prince Chula Chakrabongse, in Paruskavan Palace in Bangkok.
 They later divorced and he remarried the year before his death.

+Royal careers

 The prince was a favourite son of both the King and Queen.
 He travelled extensively, visiting among other countries the US and United Kingdom in 1902.
 He also represented his father on foreign visits, such as for the funeral of King Umberto I of Italy in 1900, the wedding of Crown Prince Wilhelm and Crown Princess Cecilie of Prussia in 1905, and the coronation of King George V and Queen Mary of the United Kingdom in 1911.

 He and his brother Prince Purachatra, Commander of the Army Engineers, were instrumental in the development of aviation in the Kingdom.
 Prince Chakrabongse is best remembered today as the father of the army's Royal Aeronautical Service, a forerunner to the Royal Thai Air Force.

-Prince Chakrabongse served as Chief of Staff of the Royal Siamese Army until his death.
+Prince Chakrabongse also served as Chief of Staff of the Royal Siamese Army until his death.

+Death

 He died from pneumonia in 1920 at the age of 37.